hkust-vgd/lcd/README.md

 All of the models can be found in the `logs` folder.

 ### Training
+After downloading our dataset, put all of the hdf5 files into the `data/train` folder.

-To train a model on the 2D-3D Match dataset:
+To train a model on the 2D-3D Match dataset, use the following command:

     $ python train.py --config config.json --logdir logs/LCD